CuriousYoda/Instagram-Photo-Scraper/README.md

 - Takes a Instagram Hash Tag and downloads the top photos or X photos posted recently
 - Works with few different run types
   - Run_TYPE 1 - Works with authenticated calls.
 You need a instagram user name and password for this.
 Be polite, otherwise Instagram will restrict your account.
-  - RUN_TYPE 2 - Through Proxy (temporarly not supported)
+  - RUN_TYPE 2 - Through Proxy (temporarily not supported)
   - RUN_TYPE 3 - Without login, and through regular internet connection.
 We recommend this one.
 However, be polite with your downloads, otherwise your IP might be blocked by Instagram.

 ## How to use